-The French "Stratégie Décennale De Lutte Contre Les Cancers" aims to significantly reduce To maximise the impact and scale of cancer healthcare the burden of cancer in the daily lives of French care innovations. people.
-The strategy revolves around four decisionmakers at all levels need robust data and analytics on priorities: (1) to improve prevention; (2) to limit the patient needs. after-effects and enhance the quality of life; (3) outcomes, experiences, costs and efficiency.
-This information must signpost to fight against cancers with poor prognosis; and the potential for impact across the system (4) to ensure that progress benefits everyone.
-Research and innovation are a key component on people, prosperity, and the planet, to of the strategy, which highlights the need for allow decisionmakers to identify and implement innovations to continuously improve methodologies for the pursuit of innovation, its deployment and monitoring. sustainability of cancer care.
+The French "Stratégie Décennale De Lutte Contre Les Cancers" aims to significantly reduce To me the burden of cancer in the daily lives of French care people.
+The strategy revolves around four decise priorities: (1) to improve prevention; (2) to limit the data after-effects and enhance the quality of life; (3) out to fight against cancers with poor prognosis; and efficiently to ensure that progress benefits everyone.
+The Research and innovation are a key component of the strategy, which highlights the need for methodologies for the pursuit of innovation, its implementation and monitoring.